BLuckoo/surfs_up/README.md

 To obtain the statistics about the temperature trends and to present it to the investor, the following have been used:
 - Python queries to extract the data from the database as well as filters to get the data specific to the months on June and December.
-- The Matplotlib library has been used to visualize the data.
+- For visualization of the data, the Matplotlib library has been used.

 ### Results of the Analysis

-- After extracting and running a statistical analysis for the months of June for the years 2010 to 2017, the following was found:
+- After extracting and running a statistical analysis for the months of June for the years 2010 to 2017, the following was determined:
-  - The average temperature for the months of June for the eaight years is 74.94 degrees F
+  - The average temperature for the months of June for the eight years is 74.94 degrees F
   - Minimum temperature reached is 64 degrees F
   - Maximum temperature reached is 85 degrees F